Prayers

 Prayer of Intercession

-Prepared by Tory Caplan
+Prepared by Victoria Caplan

 Sunday in Ordinary Time

 In the power of the Spirit and in union with Christ, let us pray to the Father.
-As we pray, after I say “God in your mercy”, please respond, “Hear our prayer.”
+As we pray, after I say,“God in your mercy”, please respond, “Hear our prayer.”

 Almighty Creator God